430 total views, 1 views today

 Researchers like Myers and Briggs have helped us to understand the universal nature of our differences by uncovering the opposing and competing differences within each and every one of us.
 They have validated four sets of opposing traits and values that define our basic temperaments.

-These differences are being shown to be genetically inherent and for the most part are equally represented amongst the general population.
-These universal differences are the basis for the 16 Myers Briggs temperament types that describe the dualities that shape who we are.
+These differences are being shown to be genetically inherent and for the most part are equally represented among the general population.
+These universal differences are the basis for the 16 Myers-Briggs temperament types that describe the dualities that shape who we are.

 Another equal division is what they define as people being introverted or extroverted.
 Introverted people experience life by focusing their attention inside themselves where they interpret life through their personalised concepts and principles.
 Extroverted people are much more aware and sensitive to their external environments.
 What they think and feel is highly influenced by what is going on around them at the time.
 Introverted people are more influenced by the internal processing of their environment by their thoughts and feelings.
 Extroverted people are much more assertive about their needs whereas introverted people are more passive and withhold their thoughts and feelings.

 The next division is not equal in numbers but is an important part of the differences in people.
-20% of the population is more intuitive and looks beyond the superficial.
-These people are future focused and see the big picture more accurately.
-80% of the population are more in tune with their senses and are focused in the here and now.
+Some people are more intuitive and looks beyond the superficial.
+These people are future-focused and see the big picture more accurately.
+Whereas, some are more in tune with their senses and are focused in the here and now.

 Recognising that we have these opposite, equal, and competing values in our natures throughout the population is the first step to resolving our conflicts.
 We need to understand that we can’t help being who we are any more than others can’t help being who they are.
 Our differences are there for a reason.
 Our differences include different strengths and weaknesses in certain areas.
 Only by working together can we utilise the strengths of both sides and create new possibilities for solutions to the problems we face.